toke182/mba-company-angular2-test/README.md

 components without interdependecies and for me the best of the react properties, use of the shadow DOM, so all the DOM manipulation is made in an extremely efficient way.

-So, Now why Angular 2?
+2. So, then Now why Angular 2?

 Well is a technology I read about and I was very interested experimenting with it, furthermore, it has the best of both worlds (React/Angular) as it is build thinking on following